ooyala/ios-sample-apps/ChromecastSampleApp/README.md

+This directory contains a sample sender application for iOS that runs a working version of the sender and receiver components of the Ooyala Chromecast Integration.

+See [http://support.ooyala.com/developers/documentation/tasks/ios_cast_sample_app.html](http://support.ooyala.com/developers/documentation/tasks/ios_cast_sample_app.html) for documentation that explains how to get started with this sample application.

-This application should not be used for testing or evaluating Ooyala SDK capabilities
+This application should not be used for testing or evaluating Ooyala SDK capabilities.